JeremieLitzler/journal/docs/2022/11/year-5-in-3-strips-in-different-soil--charles-dowding/README.md

 - Lettuce
 - Potatoes
 - Broad beans
-- Winter squash
+- In Winter squash
-- Winter salad
+- In Winter salad

 In the summer and autumn months, the strips have: